 How To Engage Clients in Therapy & Treatment

-Client engagement is an essential element of successful, effective therapy, and frequently, a critical decider of how satisfied patients feel about the whole experience.
+Client engagement in therapy is an essential element of successful, effective therapy, and frequently, a critical decider of how satisfied patients feel about the whole experience.

 With strong positive links to better outcomes, building client engagement involves:

 - Collaboration and commitment to treatment – both from therapists and their clients